-The all-Canadian crew of 419 Squadron Vickers Wellington Mk 1C bomber (“H” for Harry) gather for a photograph on their Royal Canadian Air Force base in England on 9 Feb 1942.
+The all-Canadian crew of No. 419 Squadron, RCAF, Vickers Wellington Mk.
+1C bomber, coded “H” for Harry, gather for a photograph on their Royal Canadian Air Force base in England on 9 Feb 1942.
 From left are Squadron Leader F.W.S.
 Turner (Ganges, British Columbia); Pilot Officer K.E.
 Hobson (Winnipeg, Manitoba); Flight Sergeant G.P.
 Fowler (Victoria, British Columbia); Flight Sergeant C.A.
 Robson (Truro, Nova Scotia); Flight Sergeant N.G.
 Arthur (Edmonton, Alberta); and Flight Sergeant H.T.
 Dell (Niagara Falls, Ontario).
 The groundcrew member on the wing is unidentified.

 (DND Archives Photo)

 Vickers Wellington Mk.
 XIV L/L (Leigh Light), (Serial No. NB858), No. 407 "Demon" (GR) General Reconnaissance Squadron, RCAF.
 This crew served with RAF Coastal Command.

 (DND Archives Photo, PL33323)

 The first No. 407 “Demon” Squadron crew to take to the air on D-Day consisted of (from left) Sergeant C.T.
 Bryan, Sergeant J. Smith, Flying Officer I. Hoffman, Flying Officer Corrigan, Flying Officer M.N.
 Gilchrist and Pilot Officer E. Bowler.